secure-device-onboard/docs/docs/iot-platform-sdk/running-the-demo.md

 ```

 !!!
 Note
      The ordering of message blocks are important for **Client-SDK** / **Client-SDK TPM** device.
 The `filedesc` block must always be followed by `write` block and if any executable script is transfered then the `exec` block must be immediately followed after both `filedesc` and `write` blocks.
-For devices except Client-SDK and Client-CSDK TPM, the above order is not mandatory, we can first define `filedesc` and `write` blocks for both scripts and then define `exec` blocks later.
+For devices except Client-SDK and Client-SDK TPM, the above order is not mandatory, we can first define `filedesc` and `write` blocks for both scripts and then define `exec` blocks later. **Additionally, the 'filedesc' and 'write' blocks immediately preceding the 'exec' block must contain the executable script to be run.**

 For the scenario of transferring multiple executables to the Device, then the following order of blocks should be maintained.
 ```json